Cyber-attack on ICRC: What we know

 Were data sets copied and exported?

 We must presume so.
 We know that the hackers were inside our systems and therefore had the capacity to copy and export it.
-To our knowledge the information has not been published or traded at this time.
-We are confident in our initial analysis that no data was deleted in the breach.
-This is important because it is allowing us to set up interim systems to get back to work reconnecting loved ones.
+To our knowledge the information has not been published or traded.
+No data was deleted in the breach.
+This is important because it has allowed us to relaunch our systems and get back to work reconnecting loved ones.

 How confident are we that the hackers are no longer in our systems?

 We took the compromised servers offline as soon as we determined that they had been hacked.
-We are confident that this incident did not affect other servers because we segment our systems and we are continually monitoring the overall environment for any signs of malicious activity with advanced tools.
+This incident did not affect other servers because we segment our systems and we are continually monitoring the overall environment for any signs of malicious activity with advanced tools.

 Why are we not giving out further technical information about the hack or our systems?